pisinger/pisinger.github.io/_posts/2025-04-25-detect-suspicious-dns-requests.md

 render_with_liquid: false
 ---

-💡Came you also across the situation or requirement to log DNS queries from within Azure VNET?
+>💡Came you also across the situation or requirement to log DNS queries from within Azure VNET?
 If yes, then this blog may be of interest for you.
+{: .prompt-tip}

 While this was not possible in the past without going with your own DNS forwarder to collect DNS queries, with `DNS Security Policy` Azure now provides a new `public preview` feature for this which allows you to filter (block) and log DNS queries at the VNet level, providing enhanced security and visibility into your network traffic.